dasubermanmind/SimplETL/README.md

 ETL process that after the loading has been done we then spawn a Jupyter Notebook with the dataframe already loaded inside and maybe a couple operations loaded into the notebook.

+1. Scheduler.
+Use case so lets say you want to run a specific ingest at 1523 every second monday of the month.
+Well you could set up a cron job to get this done.
+But this feels like it should be native to SimplETL.

+1. UI.
+One day Ill get to a React Frontend Dashboard.
+Just not today...

+1. Using Multiple databases (endpoints)

 ## Contributing
 Disclaimer: I am new to OSS so if you see something that I can improve please don't hesitate to reach out!
 Also, dont be an ass there's a difference between being helpful and giving good critical advice vs being a rude jackass.
 Shouldn't be hard to be nice.